 Temple of Apollo and Sanctuary of Dionysus

-On the way, we stopped in Corinth, but we didn't get to visit the ruins of the Temple of Apollo and Sanctuary of Dionysus.
-We simply admired them from a distance, had coffee and ice cream (Cafe Mousio and The Art of Gelato, just a few meters from the entrance to the archaeological site), let the children run around to burn off some energy, and then continued our journey towards Epidaurus, another UNESCO World Heritage Site in Greek territory.
+On the way, we stopped in Corinth, but we didn’t get to visit the ruins of the Temple of Apollo and Sanctuary of Dionysus.
+We simply admired them from a distance, had coffee and ice cream (Cafe Mousio and The Art of Gelato, just a few meters from the entrance to the archaeological site), let the children run around to burn off some energy, and then continued our journey towards Epidaurus, another UNESCO World Heritage Site in Greece.

 .